Pixelneery/youthcodersfinance/README.md

 ## License Information

 No license specified.
-All rights reserved by Pixelneery.
+All rights reserved by Pixelneer.

 ## Acknowledgments